vaadin/responsive/README.md

         /* Styles that apply when the UI's width is over 800 pixels */ }

-For a more comprehensive example, see src/main/java/com/vaadin/demo/ResponsiveDemoUI.java
+For a more comprehensive example, see src/main/java/com/vaadin/demo/ResponsiveDemoUI.java and src/main/webapp/VAADIN/themes/demo/styles.scss